GodsFavoriteDeveloper/stencil-starter/README.md

 pnpm add -D eslint-plugin-react
 ```

 If using the [ESLint extension for Visual Studio Code](https://github.com/microsoft/vscode-eslint), the typescript parser might complain about `stencil.config.ts` not being included in your project files.
-This happens because `tsconfig.json` has been set as a project file in `.eslintrc.json`, and the stencil config file is not included in that project.
+This happens because `tsconfig.json` has been referenced as a project in `.eslintrc.json`, and the stencil config file is not included there.

 For more information, see the following issues: